jonod5/NotNotion/README.md

 ## My Contributions

-●	Designed a React UI with a custom rich-text editor, automated state persistence and instant data restoration ●	Implemented a comprehensive search and indexing algorithms for efficient navigation through datasets
+●	Designed a React UI with a custom rich-text editor, automated state persistence and instant data restoration

+●	Implemented a comprehensive search and indexing algorithms for efficient navigation through datasets

+●	Used GET and POST requests to create documents unique to each different user in our MongoDB database

 # NotNotion